Optum Network

 His career with Optum began in 2008 at Southwest Medical Associates in Las Vegas, Nevada, where he served as a primary care physician and medical director.
 Before joining Southwest Medical, he was in private practice in south Florida.

-Dr. Frank received his bachelor’s degree in microbiology at the University of Florida and his medical degree from the University of Miami, Miller School of Medicine.
+Dr. Frank received his bachelor’s degree in microbiology at the University of Florida, and his medical degree from the University of Miami, Miller School of Medicine.
 He completed his residency in family practice at Jackson Memorial Hospital in Miami where he became board certified in Family Medicine.